-In terms of average net loss / gain over the three-year period under investigation, we see that at national level there was an average gain of 46 lecturing staff and at the provincial level a net gain of 47, which is considerably higher than the national average.
-Conversely, Northlink College shows a loss in staff which, at -25, starkly contrasts with the national and provincial averages.
-While the college experienced an overall loss of staff in the audit period, on average, all colleges experienced a relatively high turnover in this period.
-Northlink College's largest loss of staff occured in 2008 when significantly more staff were lost than gained.
+In terms of average net loss / gain over the three-year period under investigation, we see that at national level there was an average gain of 46 lecturing staff and at the provincial level a net gain of 47 which is slightly higher than the national average.
+West Coast College also shows a gain in staff which, at 159, is comparatively massive.
+With limited staff turnover in the college, this figure is an indication of considerable growth in staff and students.